odpi/egeria-workspaces/compose-configs/egeria-platform-jupyter-proxy-pg-compose/README.md

 and an Open Lineage proxy.

 ## Egeria Platform - Default Configuration
 We use the Egeria platform docker image - [egeria-platform](https://hub.docker.com/r/odpi/egeria-platform).
+We are now using an internal docker network called
+`egeria_network` to allow postgres database to be shared with other deployments such as Superset.

 * Port - By default the platform uses port 9443 and exposes this port to the host environment, This means that Egeria requests can be made to platform URL **https://localhost:9443** or, if your environment is configured to support it, it can use